 More about UT Tyler’s computer science program of study

 Career Outlook for Computer Computer Science

-According to the U.S. Bureau of Labor Statistics, employment for computer network systems administrators is expected to increase by 30% in the decade, which is decidedly faster than growth anticipated in other sectors.
+According to the U.S. Bureau of Labor Statistics, employment for computer network systems administrators is expected to increase by 30% in the next few years, which is decidedly faster than growth anticipated in other sectors.
 Employment prospects for network systems and data communications analysts look even more favorable with an expected 53% job growth.
-For more information, visit Occupational Outlook Handbook - Network and computer Systems Administrators.
+For more information, visit Occupational Outlook Handbook - Network and Computer Systems Administrators.